 High-level Design for Next Phase

 The exercise of designing the next phase on a high-level will help you to keep your momentum.
 By running this exercise, you will be able to build a value-realization and roll out a roadmap.
 This serves as a beneficial change management tactic when you want to expand your MVP organizationally.

 On-the-job Training for your Operation and Business Team

 As part of the MVP, your teams should start with on-the-job training.
 This should be considered as additional activity, next to the design and decision workshops.
 Usually, the business team actively drives the user-acceptance-tests (based on business scenarios).
 In addition, the business team is involved in planning, defining and executing the campaign warm up.

 The operation team should shadow all recurring activities like data load monitoring, email bounce rate monitoring, and quarterly upgrade actions.

 MVP example: SAP Model Company

-To learn more about how SAP has configured their own MVP’s for organizations kick-starting their digital transformations, review the SAP Model Company for Marketing Cloud.
-SAP’s Model Company Service Offerings are preconfigured MVPs designed for the purpose of meeting MVP timeframes and setting up for the next wave of implementation.
-Currently there are 4 packaged Marketing Cloud Service offerings (or Marketing MVPs serving specific business scenarios).
-These Model Company Service Offerings are documented MVP scenarios proven by “The Six Dimensions of Success and Failure,” delivered based on a bill of materials purchased by our customers.
+To learn more about how SAP has configured their own MVP’s for organizations kick-starting their digital transformations, review the SAP Model Company for SAP Customer Experience.
+SAP’s Model Company offerings are preconfigured MVPs designed for the purpose of meeting MVP timeframes and setting up for the next wave of implementation.
+As per SAP's implementation process for SAP Marketing Cloud, there are marketing related MVPs serving specific business scenarios, addressing the “The Six Dimensions of Success and Failure”, which are delivered based on a bill of materials purchased by our customers.